persistentsystems/corda-did-method/readme.md

 User calls ‘proxied’ through this way will invoke a [Flow](https://docs.corda.net/key-concepts-flows.html) on one of the consortium nodes.
 As part of this flow, consortium nodes will validate that the id provided by the user is valid and that the message has cryptographic integrity (i.e. that the DID document is signed properly).
 Once this validation was successful, DID documents will be replicated from the _trusted node_ (i.e. the node the user chose to interact with via REST) to all _witness nodes_ (i.e. all other nodes in the consortium).
-Witness nodes will perform the a cryptographic integrity check as part of the [contract](https://docs.corda.net/key-concepts-contracts.html) underpinning this transaction.
+Witness nodes will perform a cryptographic integrity check as part of the [contract](https://docs.corda.net/key-concepts-contracts.html) underpinning this transaction.

 Once replicated, anyone with access to one of the consortium nodes can request the DID document by querying the REST API of an arbitrary node for the document ID.